Terpenes the smells and flavors of nature

 Bisabolol’s Effects and Benefits

-At the very least some of the theraputic effects of the terpenes can be found by a search on the internet (i searched leafly and .org and .gov sites) .
-We have been around these plants for centuries and have made amazing discoveries now hopefully it is time for our cannabis.
+At the very least some of the therapeutic effects of the terpenes can be found by a search on the internet (I searched Leafly and .org and .gov sites).
+We have been around these plants for centuries and have made amazing discoveries now hopefully it is time for our cannabis to join the fold.

-I do at the very least hope this help you on your journey and healing.
+I do at the very least hope this helps you on your journey and healing.